 The toxins from bacteria in plaque team up with enzymes that naturally defend us against infection to break down the bone and soft tissue that keeps your teeth in place.
 In the process, gum tissue gets damaged and deepened by the pockets.

 Severe symptoms of periodontitis include receding gums, pain when chewing, and loose teeth.
-These signs indicate that you should seek treatment, as soon as possible.
+These signs indicate that you should seek treatment for gum disease, as soon as possible.

 How do you know how serious your gum disease is?
 Now, even if you have some of the symptoms, you shouldn’t start panicking right away.
 The disease might be in its early stages.
 But how do you know whether you have gingivitis or periodontitis?